Fleckism/SecurityPlus/SecurityPlus/17 C Mitigation Controls.md

 -   **An allow list** (or approved list) denies execution unless the process is explicitly authorized.
 -   **A block list** (or deny list) generally allows execution, but explicitly prohibits listed processes.

 You will need to update the contents of allow lists and block lists in response to incidents and as a result of ongoing [[threat hunting]] and monitoring. [[threat hunting]] may also provoke a strategic change.
 For example, if you rely principally on **explicit denies**, but your systems are subject to numerous intrusions, you will have to consider adopting a "**least privileges**" model and using a deny-unless-listed approach.
-This sort of change has the potential to be highly disruptive however, so it must be preceded by a [[risk assesment]] and business impact analysis.
+This sort of change has the potential to be highly disruptive however, so it must be preceded by a [[risk assessment]] and business impact analysis.

 Execution control can also be tricky to configure effectively, with many opportunities for [[threat actor]]s to evade the controls.
 Detailed analysis of the attack might show the need for changes to the existing mechanism, or the use of a more robust system.